AO24i/YALE-Blade-Component/README.md

-# YALE Blade
+# YALE™ Component
-YALE™ Blade Component is a Laravel UI Component developed by OsawereAO™ (Anthony Osawere)
+YALE™ Component is a Laravel Blade Component developed by OsawereAO™ (Anthony Osawere)